KantaraInitiative/DistributedAssurance/OpenID Self Issued Identifier.md

 This specification assumes that the user has continuing needs to use their identifiers to access their personal resources, even as the authentication factors become obsolete or are lost.
 The following are some of the known problems with loss of use of an authentication factor include:
 * 1 The device holding the authentication factor is lost.
-* 2 The algorithm or key strength is declared obsolete or unable to continue to protect the users factors.
+* 2 The algorithm or key strength is declared obsolete or unable to continue to protect the user's authentication factors.
 * 3 A key has become compromised or is otherwise no longer usable.
 * 4 The user wishes to enable more than one authenticator to access their resources.